Skip to main content

 Wide-Ranging Coverage

-Our field-team consists of over 600 people across 40+ countries, and our relationship with with farmers helps us gain access where others don't have it.
+Our field team consists of over 600 people across 40+ countries, and their relationships with local farmers help us gain access where others cannot.
 These observations help us continually improve our model.

 Africa Asia & Pacific Mesoamerica South America